CuyZ/NotiZ/Documentation/Markdown/Events/README.md

 If the notification is listening to a successful task, it will have access to the result output.

 If the notification is listening to a failed task, it will have access to the error message.

-### TYPO3 Backend

-Several events from the TYPO3 backend can be listened to.

-#### Cache cleared

-You can register a notification for when a specific cache is cleared (front, all, a page, etc.).

-For a page, you will have access to the uid.

-#### Extension installed

-With this event, you will have access to the extension title, key, description and version.

 ## Create a custom event